 Put a spin on your outdoor entertaining this year by throwing a summer solstice garden party.
-Summer solstice is one day of the year where the sun is visible in the sky for the longest period of time in the year, meaning more light at the end of the day and the perfect time to enjoy your garden with friends!
+Summer solstice is the day of the year where the sun is visible for the longest period of time.
+This means more light at the end of the day and the perfect time to enjoy your garden with friends!

 History of Summer Solstice